 One, I find it almost impossible to drag myself out of bed for a run if the temps are below 15 degrees F (if that sounds horrible to you, believe me, it does to me too).
 I do not take running lightly.
 It is critical to my being tolerable to the rest of the human race, so imagine how fun I am to be around in the winter.
 Two, Spring feels forever away.
 And I need the hope of Spring.

-Most of the time, I really dig the weather here, Continue reading “Combatting the Mid-Winter Blues”
+Continue reading “Combatting the Mid-Winter Blues”

 I moved from New Hampshire to North Carolina to get away from massive snowfall.
 And I did, honestly.
 My old town in New Hampshire suffered through a record three snow days in November, way before the snow normally starts.
 While things were chilly in Charlotte, the ground was brown, not white.

 But, irony of ironies, Winter Storm Diego hit us a couple of weeks ago and not only did we have two snow days of our own, we got a solid week before the white stuff melted.

 Honestly, I was kinda digging it.
 While I can’t make it through seven long months of white ground, seven days is manageable.

 There’s something so cozy about winter.
 I find that in wintertime, December excluded, we tend to bunk down at home and spend more time together but less money.
 Probably because for the last few years, we’ve embraced the concept of hygge and home.